 Use your non-work-related skills to represent your company or your team in a regional corporate challenge (such as running a marathon), or help organize a fundraiser event, for example.

 Pick an event you feel most comfortable in and get some instant recognition.

 Apart from increasing your overall visibility, social events are great ways to connect with others — while contributing to a good cause or overall company brand image.

-Career consultant & host of the Career Relaunch® podcast, Joseph Liu, highlights active participation at conferences as one of the most powerful ways to increase your visibility:
+Career change and personal branding strategist at ILUMITY, Joseph Liu, highlights active participation at conferences as one of the most powerful ways to increase your visibility:

 “Proactively volunteering to speak at well-attended organizational meetings or conferences can quickly increase your visibility across the entire organization.”

-Communicating across diverse channels in team chat apps lets you stay visible and connected to your coworkers.
+Communicating across different channels in team chat apps lets you stay visible and connected to your coworkers.

 You can get to know each other better through shared interests or other fun topics via threads in the #random channel in Pumble, for example.

-Or you can create any number of separate topic-specific channels and organize your conversations around your favorite books, movies, sports, or games.
+Or, you can create any number of other topic-specific channels and organize your conversations around your favorite books, movies, sports, or games.